jmuehlig/perf-cpp/README.md

 # *perf-cpp*: Performance Counter Wrapper for C++

-*perf-cpp*  is a wrapper to access CPU performance counters directly from C++ using a very lightweight interface.
+*perf-cpp* is a lightweight wrapper for accessing CPU *performance counters* straight from C++.
-The library defines a set of hard- and software counters, allows you to add your own counters manually or using a list (in `csv` format).
+The library defines a set of hard- and software counters and allows you to manually or via a list (in CSV format) add your own counters.

 ## How to use
 (see more detailed examples below)